ryanmcdermott/clean-code-javascript/README.md

 inventoryTracker.requestItems();
 ```
 **[⬆ back to top](#table-of-contents)**

+## **Classes**
+Classes are useful when you need state.
+Consider writing a function if state is not an issue.
+Avoid creating potentially complex hierarchies by extending classes,
+unless you are using a library like React and need a component using state (by extending React.Component).
+Another thing to have in mind is, when extending classes, features will be limited to instances
+of that subclass only.
+When extending built in globals like Array, instances must be created using
+the 'new' keyword and cannot use shorthand syntax like `const arr = [];`.
+A better option could be to write a stateless function.

 ### Prefer ES2015/ES6 classes over ES5 plain functions
 It's very difficult to get readable class inheritance, construction, and method